Beating detection loophole in nonlinear entanglement witnesses: Introduction

-The second one relates to bound entangled states, which, in the two-party case, are shared quantum states that are entangled but not distillable, i.e., it is not possible to obtain singlets, even asymptotically, from the shared state by local quantum operations and classical communication (LOCC) \cite{bound}.
+The second one relates to bound entangled states, which, in the two-party case, are shared quantum states that are entangled but not distillable, i.e., it is not possible to obtain singlets, even asymptotically, from the shared state by local quantum operations and classical communication \cite{bound}.
 In this part, we begin by constructing nonlinear entanglement witnesses for bound entangled states with positive partial transpose.
 As a particular example, we consider nonlinear witnesses for the family of bound entangled states given in Ref. \cite{eita}.
 We subsequently provide bounds on the threshold efficiency of detectors for detecting the bound entangled state by utilizing the nonlinear witness.

 The paper is arranged as follows.
 In Sec. \ref{sec2}, we briefly discuss certain general aspects of linear and nonlinear entanglement witnesses.
 The detection loophole for linear witnesses is reviewed in Sec. \ref{sec3}, which also sets up the notations for the succeeding sections.
-We present our results on the detection loophole for nonlinear entanglement witnesses for entangled states with a nonpositive partial transpose (NPPT) in Sec. \ref{sec4}.
-Bound entangled states with positive partial transpose (PPT) are considered in Sec. \ref{sec 5}, where we first present nonlinear witnesses for them, and then consider the limits on detection efficiencies for their detection using nonlinear witnesses.
+We present our results on the detection loophole for nonlinear entanglement witnesses for entangled states with a NPPT in Sec. \ref{sec4}.
+Bound entangled states with PPT are considered in Sec. \ref{sec-5}, where we first present nonlinear witnesses for them, and then consider the limits on detection efficiencies for their detection using nonlinear witnesses.
 We present a conclusion in Sec. \ref{sec6}.